letempest/algoexpert-in-action/README.md

 ### Solve in typescript and golang

-#### Progress: 29/160 | Target: 100/160
+#### Progress: 30/160 | Target: 100/160

 _(mostly the common questions for normal people, I'll leave the wacky mind-twisting ones to Einstein)_

 1~3 question(s) per day, my head hurts, I'm feeling dizzy, but I'm still alive (and actually getting better).

-Decided not to transcribe into golang yet, instead revisiting the same question a few weeks after finishing in typescript could serve a second chance for me to remember the whole thing.
+Solutions in typescript / golang alternatively, then transcribe into the other one a few weeks later if I were going to revisit the same question.